Nordhaus--Gaddum type bounds for the complement rank: Introduction

 We start with some definitions and notation.
 Throughout this paper we consider only simple graphs, i.e., undirected graphs without loops or multiple edges.
 Let $G=(V,E)$ be a graph of order $n=|V|$ and size $m=|E|$.
 The \emph{adjacency matrix} of $G$ is the $n\times n$ matrix $A_G=(a_{ij})$, where $a_{ij}=1$ if the vertices $v_i$ and $v_j$ are adjacent and $a_{ij}=0$ otherwise.
 For two vertex-disjoint graphs $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$, their \emph{union} is defined as

 In particular, if $G_1$ and $G_2$ are disjoint, then $A_{G_1\cup G_2}$ is block diagonal with blocks $A_{G_1}$ and $A_{G_2}$.

 We denote by $K_n$ the complete graph on $n$ vertices, by $K_{a,b}$ the complete bipartite graph with part sizes $a$ and $b$, and by $P_n$ the path on $n$ vertices.
 We denote by $\overline G$ the complement of a graph $G$.
 We write $I_n$ for the $n\times n$ identity matrix and $J_n$ for the $n\times n$ all-ones matrix; when the order is clear from the context, the subscript $n$ will be omitted.
+All matrices are regarded as real matrices, and throughout the paper \(\rank\) denotes rank over \(\mathbb R\).

 The study of inequalities involving a graph parameter $f(G)$ and the same parameter on the complement $\overline{G}$ was initiated by Nordhaus and Gaddum in their classical paper~\cite{NG56} on the chromatic number $\chi(G)$ in 1956.
 They proved that